-To turn its plans and visions into reality, URA takes on a multi faceted role.
-In addition to its planning function, URA is also the main government land sales agent.
-Through sale of state land, it attracts and channels private capital investment to develop sites to meet our land use needs.
-URA is also the development agency for Marina Bay, the new city extension.
+To turn its plans and visions into reality, URA takes on a multifaceted role.
+In addition to our planning function, URA is also the main government land sales agent.
+Through the sale of State land, we attract and channel private capital investment to develop sites to support economic and social development.
+As the place manager for Marina Bay, we promote exciting activities within Marina Bay in collaboration with other government agencies and private stakeholders.
 To create an exciting cityscape, URA also actively promotes architecture and urban design excellence.

 For more information, please visit us at www.ura.gov.sg